cdrummey216/dead-mans-switch/README.md

 ![DMS](html/dms_files/dms.png)

 # dead-mans-switch
-Install (copy) /html to /var/www/html and /systemd to /etc/systemd/system.
+Install (copy) /html to /var/www/html and /systemd/system to /etc/systemd/system.
 Or use the install.sh script.

 Then, in a browser, go to the server homepage (localhost) and configure the switch.

 Then, start the service using:

-  sudo systemctl start dead-mans-switch
+ systemctl start dead-mans-switch